KaranUnique/KaranUnique/README.md

 ## 🚀 Featured Projects

 <p align="left">
-  Dive into some of my recent work!
+  Dive into some of my recent works!
 Each project demonstrates my skills and passion for development.
 </p>

 # 🚀 Projects Showcase